New law funds 3 mental health sessions for Colorado youth - Sentinel Colorado

 “Our kids have run out of resilience,” the hospital’s chief medical officer Dr. David Brumbaugh said at a news conference.

-Rep. Janet Bucker, a cosponsor of the bill, said that many of the emails she received during the pandemic were from people concerned about the mental health of their children.
+State Sen. Janet Bucker, D-Aurora, a cosponsor of the bill, said that many of the emails she received during the pandemic were from people concerned about the mental health of their children.
 The announcement from Children’s Hospital heightened the importance of getting the legislation passed, she said.

 She asked people to help get the word out about the free mental health visits.
 The law requires the department of human services to partner with a vendor to create the program no later than July 1.

-Katia Morquecho, who works for the Colorado Department of Public Health and Environment as a youth advisor, testified in support of the bill at the legislature and spoke at the signing.
+Katia Morquecho, who works for the Colorado Department of Human Services in the Office of Behavioral Health as a youth advisor, testified in support of the bill at the legislature and spoke at the signing.
 The issue is personal to her because she lost a friend to suicide in March, she said.

 “It’s a hard thing for us to talk about suicide but it needs to happen,” she said.